-If the audited company posts deferred tax assets based on the sufficiency of taxable income backed by its earnings capability, the business plan, a basis for taxable income, should in principle be approved by the board of directors.
+If the audited company posts deferred tax assets based on the sufficiency of taxable income before adjustment for temporary differences etc. backed by its earnings capability, the business plan, a basis for taxable income before adjustment for temporary differences etc., should in principle be approved by the board of directors.
 Further, in the case of material adjustments between the business plan and taxable income, the engagement team needs to perform audit procedures to secure the feasibility of taxable income, including verification of the reasonableness of adjustments from profits in the business plan to taxable income.